 - Invitation to national workshops and events*.

-- Access to in-country resources via NZ-based resource hub.
+- Access to in-country resources via New Zealand-based resource hub.

-- Regular NZ webinars for NZ cluster leads and lead principals.
+- Regular webinars for New Zealand cluster leads and lead principals.

 * Additional costs may apply.